 What type of licence you need

+Your AAT licence is a mark of professionalism and compliance, and also entitles you to a range of resources that will help you develop a successful business.
 We offer two types of licence, so you can apply for the one that’s suited to your qualifications and experience, and that covers the services you wish to offer.

-You can apply to provide up to four services to clients as an AAT Licensed Bookkeeper, and up to 18 services as an AAT Licensed Accountant.
+You can apply to provide up to five services to clients as an AAT Licensed Bookkeeper, and up to 18 services as an AAT Licensed Accountant.
 AAT licensed members are not permitted to carry out statutory audits.

 If you think you may be exempt from requiring a licence, you can check this on the Licence exemptions page.

 |Financial accounts and accounts preparation for sole traders and partnerships||✔||✔|

 |Financial accounts and accounts preparation for statutory purposes||✔|